RELISH GOD’S PRESENCE

 From the beginning, God’s delight has been with the sons of men (Prov.
 8:31).
 God was always coming down in the cool of the day to fellowship with Adam and Eve in the Garden of Eden before the advent of sin (Gen. 3:8).

-It is simply self-centredness to seek God or spend time in God’s Word and in prayer only in your times of troubles, or only when you are in dire need of God’s intervention and help.
+It is simply self-centeredness to seek God or spend time in God’s Word and prayer only in your times of trouble or only when you are in dire need of God’s intervention and help.

 God said in His Word, “I love those who love me, and those who seek me diligently will find me.”
 (Prov.
 8:17 NKJV).